kiwi515/Resort2OG/README.md

 # Resort2OG
-Command-line tool for converting the KCL and PMP files seen in Wii Sports Resort golf courses to files usable in Wii Sports
+Command-line tool for converting the KCL and PMP files seen in Wii Sports Resort golf courses to files usable in Wii Sports Uses modified code from LLVM to handler endian-swapping, with permission under LLVM's Apache License (2.0).

 #### Progress (Complete!)